 Equity and the energy transition

-Like all of our programs at Fresh Energy, this initiative puts equity front and center.
+Like all of our programs at Fresh Energy, our work on electric panel policy puts equity front and center.
 Paying for electric panel upgrades is an expensive undertaking, so we want to ensure this program exemplifies equity and prioritizes benefiting under-resourced households.
-The program is designed to cover the full cost of upgrades for residents with lower incomes first.
-Then, it would expand to all Minnesotans in a second round of applications.
+The program invests in low and middle-income households, with the largest grants for those under 80% of the Area Median Income.
+In most cases, it will cover the entire upgrade.

-Another benefit to this program is avoiding a common gap that is created by rebates and tax credits: If you don’t have the upfront cash to cover the full upgrade, you cannot benefit from the program.
+Another benefit to this program is avoiding a common gap that is created by reimbursements, tax credits, and partial matches: If you don’t have the upfront cash to cover the full upgrade or the remaining difference, you cannot benefit from the program.

 “Fresh Energy worked with a variety of partners to design a program that would meet Minnesotans where they are,” said Mari Ojeda, senior policy associate on Fresh Energy’s Energy Access and Equity team.
 “We need to be proactive in reducing barriers for folks that want to prepare their houses and apartments for our transition to clean energy.”